codex-storage/codex-testnet-starter/USINGCODEX.md

   }"
 ```

+Note that the `\"` pieces are needed for the command to interperate properly.

 For descriptions of each parameter, please view the [Spec](https://github.com/codex-storage/nim-codex/blob/master/openapi.yaml).

 'Expiry' must be a Unix timestamp in the future, but not further than 'duration' seconds from now.
 You can use [this](https://www.unixtimestamp.com) to generate one.